 The word scene has always had close ties to the theater, but it did not always refer to ‘subdivisions within in a play.’
 The meaning of the original Greek skene was ‘tent or booth.’
 It's an odd etymology, and today's episode explores multiple theories that seek to explain where this original sense may have come from.

-Today, "comedy" is a genre of entertainment that makes us laugh.
+Today, ‘comedy’ is a genre of entertainment that makes us laugh.
 However, this was not always the case.
-The word derives from a Greek compound that most likely meant "revel song," and it's culturally rooted in a ancient festival called the ... penis parade?
+The word derives from a Greek compound that most likely meant ‘revel song,’ and it's culturally rooted in an ancient festival called the ... penis parade?
 Yes, the penis parade.
-Yet humor was not always the main component of "comedy" as it is today.
-Covering topics as disparate as Dante's "Divine Comedy" and Punch and Judy puppet shows, this episode covers a condensed yet extensive history of the genre of comedy.
+Yet humor was not always the main component of comedy as it is today.
+Exploring topics as disparate as Dante's Divine Comedy to Punch and Judy puppet shows, this episode covers a condensed history of the genre of comedy.